School bus safety improvements and seatbelts

 These improvements have assisted in the prevention of incidents near school buses.

-PTV is now working towards installing seatbelts on all dedicated free school buses as part of the next step in further improving the safety of students when travelling to school.
+PTV is working towards fitting seatbelts on all dedicated free school buses.
+This will further improve the safety of students when travelling to and from school.

 Since July 2013, all new dedicated free rural and regional school buses are being fitted with seatbelts.

-To install seatbelts on school buses as quickly and efficiently as possible, PTV is replacing at least 90 dedicated free school buses each year and retro-fitting seatbelts to an additional 10 buses per year in the school bus fleet.
+To fit seatbelts on school buses as quickly and efficiently as possible, PTV is replacing at least 90 dedicated free school buses each year.

-This program will lift installation rates from the current 43 per cent to 70 per cent over five years, greatly improving the safety of school buses on the road.
+This program has lifted seatbelt rates from 43 per cent to 80 per cent over five years, greatly improving the safety of school buses on the road.

 Responsibilities for students wearing seatbelts

 Once seatbelts are fitted on a school bus, all students must wear their seatbelt.

-It is not proposed to alter existing legislation and policies, so there are limited changes to responsibilities regarding the use of seatbelts.
-The responsibilities that apply to dedicated free regional school buses with seatbelts installed will continue to apply and consistent with other local jurisdictions, responsibilities will continue to reside predominantly at a local level.
-An education and information programme will also be used to highlight the safety aspects and good practice of children using seat belts whenever they are available.
+It is not proposed to alter existing legislation and policies about the use of seatbelts.
+The responsibilities that apply to school buses with seatbelts fitted will continue to live at local levels.
+An education program will also highlight the safety aspects and good practice of using seat belts whenever they are available.

 Bus drivers will continue to be exempt from monitoring or enforcing passengers to wear seatbelts.

-Parents and carers, in consultation with Principals and bus operators, will continue to be responsible for making decisions regarding the suitability of the seatbelts fitted on the vehicle given the individual child’s height, weight and practicalities around the provision, installation and operation of booster seats.
+Parents and carers, in consultation with principals and bus operators, are responsible for making decisions about the suitability of the seatbelts fitted on the vehicle for their child.